kanopi/drupal-starter/README.md

         * Update `root: ./web/themes/custom/site_theme` to have the proper theme folder name
         * If you would like Slack notifications when builds complete uncomment the slack portion.
 You will need to create a new CircleCI slack integration for the channel you want to post updates too and update the webhook URL.

-* Run `fin init` to validate your work and local site.
+* Run `fin init` to validate your local site.

+* Run `fin drush cex -y`

-* Commit and push your changes.
+* On a development branch, git add, commit and push all local changes.

-* Submit a pull request in github and merge it.
+* Create a PR in github.

 * Circleci won't run this time because we haven't set it up yet.
-We need to commit the circleci config.yml first so we can setup circleci later.
+We need to commit the project-specific circleci config.yml first so we can setup circleci later.

+* Merge PR (now we have our project-specific circleci config on the main branch so we can reference it from circleci).
+Circleci job will still not happen.

 #### Circleci project setup